VIRTUAL WALK #2

 This completes the River and Wharf tour and hopefully by now you could have told Charles La Trobe what people were doing here!
 I hope you enjoyed finding out about the port of Port Fairy and had a bit of fun along the way!

-An actual walking tour of the wharf will return when we are allowed to gather again post COVID restrictions!
-We countdown the ‘Top20’ bureaucratic bungles, share more humorous anecdotes and re-enact a whale hunt!
+Walking tours of the wharf are available from the Port Fairy Visitor Information Centre, where we countdown the ‘Top20’ bureaucratic bungles, share more humorous anecdotes and re-enact a whale hunt!

 If it’s open feel free to enjoy a meal and or a coffee at The Wharf Restaurant or maybe have some fish and chips!